Live Input

 warningFollow the instructions of the manufacturer installing the hardware and the driver.

-ADD LIVE INPUT TO YOUR PROJECT
+ADDING LIVE INPUTS TO YOUR PROJECT

 After an Input Card and its driver is installed, the Input Card should be listed as child element of your Vertex System into Project Explorer.